Assam: Third madrassa bulldozed in a month after CM claims institutions being used as ‘terror hubs’

 The police also alleged that two Bangladeshi terrorists linked to the Ansarullah Bangla Team and AQIS had stayed at the madrassa.

-“This is the second madrassa we have demolished in Assam following due process of law,” Chief Minister Himanta Biswa Sarma had said on Tuesday, according to Times of India.
+“This is the second madrassa we have demolished in Assam following due process of law,” Chief Minister Himanta Biswa Sarma said on Tuesday, according to Times of India.
 “These institutions were being used as a hub for terrorism.”

 The chief minister added that his government has shut down more than 700 state-funded madrassas.
 “What we are seeing is that jihadi elements have infiltrated and taken cover under the guise of imams,” he said.
 “We have been evicting madrassas wherever we have received complaints of fundamentalists.”

-On August 4, the authorities in central Assam’s Morigaon district had demolished a madrassa following the arrest of a teacher for his alleged involvement with Ansarullah Bangla Team and AQIS.
+On August 4, the authorities in central Assam’s Morigaon district had demolished a madrassa following the arrest of a teacher for his alleged involvement with the terror groups.

 The Sarma-led government has also made it mandatory for imams coming to Assam from other states to inform the local police and register themselves on a government portal.